FlyLine-Development/flyline_java/README.md

   .build();

-// SET the request params for Airfare GetAirfareRequest request = new GetAirfareRequest();
+// SET the request params for Airfare

-//SET the Cabin class of the Reqeust request.setCabinClass("economy");
+// SET the cabin_class as the Strucuture parameter GetAirfareRequest request = new GetAirfareRequest("economy");

-// Set the slices of the Request
+// Set the Slices of the Airfare Request
-// Set the departure and arrival of slice.
+// Set the departure and arrival of Slices.
 Place departure = new Place();
 departure.setCode("DFW");
 departure.setDate("2021-06-14");